simon-anders/htseq/trunk/doc/features.rst

    >>> print genes[ HTSeq.GenomicPosition( "chr3", 200, "+" ) ]
    gene C

-See :class:GenomicArray and :class:GenomicArrayOfSets for more sophisticated use.
+See :class:`GenomicArray` and :class:`GenomicArrayOfSets` for more sophisticated use.

 ``GFF_File`` and ``GenomicFeature``